AI-Hypercomputer/xpk/README.md

     --cluster xpk-test
     ```

     This will delete all the workloads in `xpk-test` cluster.
 Deletion will only begin if you type `y` or `yes` at the prompt.
+Multiple workload deletions are processed in batches for optimized processing.

 *   Workload Delete supports filtering.
 Delete a portion of jobs that match user criteria.
+Multiple workload deletions are processed in batches for optimized processing.
     * Filter by Job: `filter-by-job`

     ```shell